mvpoirier/mvpoirier.github.io/portfolio.md

 ---
 *Updated July 2021*

-**Thank you for taking the time to explore my porfolio!** I hope that the samples shared below will help highlight my potential contributions to your school, and the future impact I could make for your students.
+**Thank you for taking the time to explore my porfolio!** I hope that the samples and resources shared below will help highlight my potential contributions to your school, and the future impact I could make for your students.
 You can also find out more about me and my interests on **[Twitter](https://twitter.com/mvpoirier)** and **[LinkedIn](https://www.linkedin.com/in/mvpoirier8)**.

 ---